jennifer.fishman [at] mcgill.ca

-Jennifer Fishman is Assistant Professor in the Biomedical Ethics Unit and the Department of the Social Studies of Medicine at McGill University, and an Adjunct Professor in the Department of Bioethics at Case Western Reserve University.
-She holds a Ph.D. in sociology from the University of California, San Francisco.
+Jennifer Fishman is Associate Professor in the Biomedical Ethics Unit and the Department of the Social Studies of Medicine, and an Associate Member of the Sociology Department and the Institute for Health and Social Policy.
+She holds a Ph.D. in Sociology from the University of California, San Francisco.

 Recent Publications (selected):

 Clarke, Adele E., Jennifer Ruth Fosket, Laura Mamo, Jennifer R. Fishman and Janet K. Shim, (eds).
 (2010) Biomedicalization: Theorizing Technoscientific Transformation in the United States.
 Durham: Duke University Press.

 Mamo, Laura and Jennifer R. Fishman. (eds.)
 (2013) Entanglements in Science, Ethics, and Justice.
 Science, Technology, and Human Values.
 38(2).